jutivia/Coinvise-MarketPlace-Review/READMe.md

     - the nft token ID
     - the address of the EOA that listed it
     - the payment type (this is defaultly 1 as an ERC20 token, or 0 as Ethers)
-    - payment amount expecteda; and
+    - payment amount expected; and
-    -the address of the ERC20 token given in exchange.
+    - the address of the ERC20 token given in exchange.

     ##
        {